 Princeton Review vs Kaplan GRE Comparison Table

-Now you’re wondering who’s the best, right?
-Kaplan offers their unique QuizBank, mobile accessibility, and an extra 2 months of access.
-But the Princeton Review offers students better prices and options across all formats, consistent discounts, a host of physical study materials, and multiple satisfaction guarantees.
-After my review of each,
+Now you’re wondering who’s the best overall, right?
+Kaplan offers their unique QBank, mobile accessibility, and an extra 2 months of access.
+But The Princeton Review offers students better prices and options across all formats, consistent discounts, a host of physical study materials, and multiple satisfaction guarantees.
+After reviewing each,

-The Princeton Review won in 4 of the 7 major categories, and The Princeton Review comes out slightly on top.
+The Princeton Review wins in 5 of the 8 major categories, and beats out Kaplan as the better GRE course.

 More To Consider

-Everything I do here is meant to help you prepare for YOUR test in YOUR way.
-Be sure to check out other pages on the site for a full head-to-head of 7 leading GRE prep courses.
-While you’re at it, maybe pay a visit to my current top-ranked option: Magoosh.
+Everything we do here is meant to help you prepare for YOUR test in YOUR way.
+Be sure to check out other pages on the site to learn more about tests, test prep services, and more.
+After reading this article, you may want to see our full head-to-head comparison of 7 leading GRE prep courses.
+Or, you could pay a visit to our current top-ranked GRE prep course: Magoosh.
+That way, you can see how The Princeton Review and Kaplan stack up to the #1 GRE course out there today.
 Now that you’re even more informed, it’s time to choose the right program for you and get ready to CRUSH the GRE!